gaochaojian/abc.github.io-1/index.md

 Working primarily with C#, .Net and Microsoft SQL databases, I worked as part of a team developing several solutions to business problems.
-I worked on many varied projects, mostly in C# console/service applications and desktop apps, using WPF/Windows Forms, but additionally did work with C++, php and other web technologies like Javascript, HTML, XML, JSON and so on.
+I worked on many varied projects, mostly in C# console/service applications, MVC web apps and desktop apps, using WPF/Windows Forms, but additionally did work with C++, php and other web technologies like Javascript, HTML, XML, JSON and so on.

 2012-2015
 **IT Infrastructure Technician**, [Bibliographic Data Services, Ltd](www.bdslive.com).